worldpeaceenginelabs/PWA-JAMStack-Starter-Kit-with-Cesium/README.md

 ### Back-end Deployment (centralized server)

 IF YOU DONT NEED ANY DATABASE
+Simply store your Websites/Apps sourcecodes on Github.
 Github serves to Cloudflare's ultra fast CDN's.
-Lightspeed fast, no vulnerabilities (no login, no database), easy to maintain, for zero cost.
+Lightspeed fast, the lowest vulnerabilities, easy to maintain, for zero cost.

 IF YOU NEED A DATABASE